Stara Pazova: Demographics

-According to the 2011 census results, the municipality of Stara Pazova has a population of 65,792 inhabitants.
+According to the 2011 census results, the municipality of Stara Pazova had a population of 65,792 inhabitants.

 Ethnic groups

 All settlements in the municipality have an ethnic Serb majority.
 The ethnic composition of the municipality:

 Economy

 The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):